coolzhao/Geo-SAM/docs/source/Usage/encoding.md

-# Geo-SAM Encoder Tool (QGIS)
+# Geo-SAM Image Encoder (QGIS plugin)

-If you want to try your own images, you can use the `Geo-SAM Encoder Tool`.
+If you want to try your own images, you can use the `Geo-SAM Image Encoder` tool.
 This tool helps to preprocess geospatial images and generate image features using the SAM image encoder.
-The generated image features can then be used in our `Geo-SAM Segmentation Tool` to label the landforms by adding points and bounding box prompts.
+The generated image features can then be used in our `Geo-SAM Segmentation` tool to label the landforms by adding points and bounding box prompts.

 ## Download SAM Checkpoints